DIY Retro Barware: Using Vinyl on Wine Glasses

 - Clean your glasses well with rubbing alcohol.
 This removes any oils from your hands that prevent the vinyl from sticking,

-- Resize your cut files in Silhouette.
+- Resize your cut files in your cutting software.
 I made mine about 1 1/2″ and 3/4″ high.
-Each glass used 4 larger starbursts and 8 smaller ones.
+Each glass used four larger starbursts and eight smaller ones.

 - For tiny designs, it’s easier to weed as you go.
 Due to the simplicity of the design, I also skipped using transfer paper.
 You can use it if you have a precise layout in mind, but I wanted mine to feel organically spaced.